shriram/repro-in-cs/README.txt

 If you really want to build the Web site:

 - install DrRacket 6.0 (http://download.racket-lang.org/)

-Then either:

-- load emit.rkt in DrRacket
+- make sure racket is in your path
-- click "Run"

-or (assuming your path includes the Racket binary):

-- run this command: racket emit.rkt
+- run "make"

-This should generate data/index.html.
+This will generate data/index.html.

 Note: metadata/summary.csv is from Collberg, et al.